ETHEntColl/PaulBornOCR/README.md

 ## Troubleshooting

-If you encounter issues while setting up or running the `paul_born_ocr` project, consider the following solutions:
+If you encounter issues while setting up or running the `PaulBornOCR` project, consider the following solutions:

 ### Common Issues